 Students must be admitted to the Graduate School at UO, in addition to the Department of Geography.
 To begin, go to the online application for the Graduate School.
-Please note that a $50 application fee is required for a completed application.
+Please note that the online application requires a $70 application fee for domestic applications or a $90 application fee for international applicants.
+Payment options include Visa, Mastercard, Discover, or personal check (e-check). is required for a completed application.

 In order to be considered, students must compile the following information.
 Please read the instructions carefully: